FastFinTech/.github/profile/README.md

 - **Data feeds**

   Architect / build / modernize data feeds with extremely high throughput, redundancy, scaleability, seamless fail-over and intermittent connection handling.

-My data feeds are faster and their domain model makes your application code simpler.
+  My data feeds are faster and more efficient.
+Their public api surface and domain model makes your application code simpler.

-  Knowledge of FIX protocol.
+  Deep knowledge of 'FIX protocol', 'SignalR', 'Lightstreamer', and many other messaging formats and data-streaming libraries.

 - **API Wrappers**